-Article 8 Customer due diligence
+Customer due diligence

-- 1. PML/CFT program determines applicable customer identification and due diligence procedures for customers of financial institutions.
-Financial institution shall conduct customer due diligence for: - 1.1 clients; - 1.2 any beneficial owner of the customer; - 1.3 any person acting on behalf of a customer.

-- 2. For the purposes of this Regulation and based on the Article 19 of the Law on PML/CFT and in compliance with international standards, customer due diligence is composed of, but not limited to: - 2.1 Identification and verification of customer identity on the basis of valid documents issued by competent authorities; - 2.2 Determining the beneficial owner and taking appropriate risk-based measures in order to verify his/her identity; - 2.3 Obtaining information on the purpose and nature of business relationships and creating a customer profile based on collected information; - 2.4 Conducting ongoing due diligence and s monitoring of customer business relationships and transactions in compliance with customer profile; - 2.5 Implementing prescribed policies and practices on electronic or wire transfers and correspondent banking; and - 2.6 Record-Keeping and retention.
+- PML/CFT program determines applicable customer identification and due diligence procedures for customers of financial institutions.
+Financial institution shall conduct customer due diligence for: - 1.1. customers; - 1.2. any beneficial owner of the customer; - 1.3. any person acting on behalf of a customer. - 2.
+For the purposes of this Regulation and based on the Article 19 of the Law on PML/CFT and in compliance with international standards, customer due diligence consists of, but not limited to: - 2.1. identification and verification of customer identity on the basis of valid documents issued by competent authorities; - 2.2. determining the beneficial owner and taking appropriate risk-based measures in order to verify his/her identity; - 2.3. obtaining information on the purpose and nature of business relationships and creating a customer profile based on collected information; - 2.4. conducting ongoing due diligence and monitoring of customer business relationships and transactions in compliance with customer profile; - 2.5. implementing prescribed policies and practices on electronic or wire transfers and correspondent banking; and - 2.6. record-keeping and retention. - 3.
+Taking into account the level of risk, financial institutions will develop due diligence or enhanced due diligence towards customers. - 4.
+Financial institutions must conduct customer due diligence in accordance with the terms and conditions set forth in the following circumstances, but not limited to: - 4.1. when establishing a business relationship with a new customer; - 4.2. when in relation to an existing customer there has been a material change in the nature or purpose of the business relationship, considering that there is insufficient information about the customer; - 4.3. when there are doubts about the authenticity and accuracy of the customer or beneficial owner information, obtained in advance; - 4.4. when an occasional cash transaction is made that amounts to 10,000 euros or more or the equivalent value in foreign currency, if the transaction is carried out in a single operation or in several actions (transactions) which are visibly connected and carried out in a single day; - 4.5. during the performance of an occasional transaction that is a local or international electronic transfer in a value greater than 1,000 euros. - 4.6. whenever there is a suspicion of money laundering or financing of terrorism.

-Article 9